Tecktron/webhook-catcher/README.md

 ### Local Django server
-You can of course run this locally using Django's build in test server.
+You can of course run this locally using Django's built-in test server.
 Please don't forget to update parameters here with those of your system and choosing.

 1. Clone this repo.